castai/docs/docs/guides/external-clusters.md

 ![](external-clusters/enable-optimization.png)

-Error **Failed to validate access to the cluster.
-Please check your firewall settings** indicates that firewall was detected and it prevents communication between controlplane and CAST AI.
+Error **no access to Kubernetes API server, please check your firewall settings** indicates that firewall prevents communication between control plane and CAST AI.

 To solve this issue permit access to CAST AI IP `35.221.40.21` then enable optimization again.